Who Is Robert Downey Jr?

 As of 2017, Robert Downey Jr. has an estimated net worth of $260 million and is one of the highest-paid actors in the industry.

 Downey made his earliest feature film appearances in such films as Baby, It's You (1983), Firstborn (1984), Weird Science (1985) and Back to School (1986).
 From 1985 to '86, he was a regular cast member of Saturday Night Live, NBC's popular sketch-comedy program.

 Downey's first leading role on the big screen was a charming womanizer in The Pick-up Artist (1987), a romantic comedy co-starring Molly Ringwald that was written and directed by James Toback.
-His breakthrough performance came in 1987 with the film Less Than Zero (1987), which co-starred Andrew McCarthy.
-Downey played the party loving, cocaine addicted Julian Wells in the movie.
+His breakthrough performance came in 1987 with Less Than Zero (1987), in which he co-starred with Andrew McCarthy.
+Downey played the party loving, cocaine-addicted Julian Wells in the film.

 Sadly, the story line and character rang especially true for Downey, who had been introduced to drugs at the age of eight by his father, and developed a full-fledged addiction as he headed into his 20s.

 "Until that movie, I took my drugs after work and on the weekends," he later explained.
 "Maybe I'd turn up hungover on the set, but no more so than the stuntman.
 That changed on Less Than Zero.
 I was playing this junkie-faggot guy, and, for me, the role was like the ghost of Christmas future.
 The character was an exaggeration of myself.
 Then things changed, and, in some ways, I became an exaggeration of the character.
 That lasted far longer than it needed to last."